IBurn36360/oaa/docs/git/github-for-noobs.md

 - `Tracked files` - Any files that were in the latest snapshot.
 - `Untracked files` - Unstaged files not in the last snapshot.

+### What the heck is a remote?
+>Remotes are the short term for `Remote Repository` and are used to describe any repository that **IS NOT THE ONE YOU ARE CURRENTLY ON**.

+By default, remote repositories in specific relations to the current repository are given very specific names, and their descriptions are as follows:
+- **Origin**: The origin remote is the name of the repository that you cloned from.
+This, in OAA, is the fork you created when doing the initial setup steps.
+- **Upstream**: The upstream remote is the name of the next nearest branch sitting above whatever fork you have created.
+This, in most cases, is the actual master repository, but bear in mind that this is not always the case (Especially in large projects with many groups separated into intermediate repositories).

+Though these names have special meaning in Git, they are not hard-set, meaning that you may rename remotes as needed if there is a workflow where **Origin** and **Upstream** might cause confusion.
+From here on out, I will refer to `Remote Repositories` as simply `Remotes`

 ## Getting Started

 ### Setup